-A Colorectal Surgeon (previously known as a Proctologist) is a Board-Certified Doctor who treats and diagnoses conditions related to the small and large intestines as well as the anus and rectal region.
+A Colorectal Surgeon is a Board-Certified Doctor who treats and diagnoses conditions related to the small and large intestines as well as the anus and rectal region.
 These surgeons have expertise in not only general surgery, but have also undergone advanced training in the medical and surgical management of diseases of the intestinal tract, colon, and rectum/anus and perianal area.
 Surgeons within this specialty have training in open abdominal surgeries as well as in minimally invasive procedures such as endoscopy or laparoscopy.

 Typically, your Primary Doctor (Internal Medicine, Family Medicine) or your Gastroenterologist will refer you to the Colorectal Surgeon for evaluation of a specific condition or treatment of a given diagnosis.
 You can also learn about your colorectal surgeon by viewing his profile in myDoqter, and learning about his training, credentials as well as his expertise.